How the LIHTC Program Works

 LIHTC Counsel at Snow LLP

-Snow LLP advises developers, sponsors, nonprofit organizations, and other participants in LIHTC transactions — both 9% and 4%/bond — including new construction, rehabilitation, preservation, and recapitalization.
-The practice handles the transactional legal work associated with the tax credit structure, the investment entity, the financing stack, and the regulatory framework, and coordinates with tax counsel, syndicators, lenders, and public agency counsel as required by each transaction.
+The firm advises developers, sponsors, nonprofit organizations, and other participants in LIHTC transactions — both 9% and 4%/bond — including new construction, rehabilitation, preservation, and recapitalization.
+This practice handles the transactional legal work associated with the tax credit structure, the investment entity, the financing stack, and the regulatory framework, and coordinates with tax counsel, syndicators, lenders, and public agency counsel as required by each transaction.

 LIHTC closings are complex, multi-party, and time-sensitive.
-Snow LLP focuses on managing the legal workstreams efficiently, maintaining the closing schedule, and identifying the issues that require attention before they become closing delays.
+The firm focuses on managing the legal workstreams efficiently, maintaining the closing schedule, and identifying the issues that require attention before they become closing delays.

 Contact Snow LLP